k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 In case of your own class, it must be created under the **com.k2view.external.fabric.audit.persistencies** folder and should implement the **com.k2view.external.fabric.audit.filters.AuditBeanPersistence** interface.

-Build the artifacts using the same steps as described [in the Filtering Strategy article](02_filtering_strategy.md).
+Build the artifacts by using the same steps as described [in the 'Auditing Mechanism — Filtering' article](02_filtering_strategy.md).
 Then, perform the following actions:

 1. Update the **config.ini** file with the full path of the class in the **AUDIT_PERSISTENCE_STRATEGY** parameter.
 For example: